Our Mission

 Anida Yoeu Ali is an artist, educator and global agitator born in Cambodia, raised in Chicago and transplanted to Tacoma.
 Ali’s artistic works span performance, installation, new media, public encounters, and political agitation.
 Utilizing an interdisciplinary approach to artmaking, her installation and performance works investigate the artistic, spiritual and political collisions of a hybrid transnational identity.
 Ali’s works have been exhibited widely at the Haus der Kunst, Palais de Tokyo, Musée d'art Contemporain Lyon, Shangri-La Museum of Islamic Art, Culture and Design and the Seattle Asian Art Museum.
 She is a collaborative partner with Studio Revolt, a trans-nomadic artist-run media lab whose controversial works on social issues have agitated the White House and garnered international awards.
 She is a recipient of the 2024 Arts Innovator Award, the 2020 Art Matters Fellowship and the 2015 Sovereign Asian Art Prize.
 She received her M.F.A. from School of the Art Institute Chicago in Performance.
 Ali serves as a Senior Artist-in-Residence at the University of Washington Bothell and works between the Asia-Pacific region and the U.S.

 Jesi Vega is a writer, editor, and facilitator of stories.
-Trained as a screenwriter and performer, Jesi is dedicated to nurturing and amplifying the voices of writers and nonwriters alike from historically marginalized communities.
-She is a proud member of One Table Show, Tacoma's only roving theater company which performs in restaurants, cafes, and bars around the city, and also hosts monthly Bar Stories' storytelling open mics and workshops.
+Trained as a screenwriter and performer, Jesi is dedicated to nurturing and amplifying voices from historically marginalized communities.
+She hosts monthly storytelling open mics and workshops with the organization Bar Stories and is a proud member of Tacoma's only roving theater company, One Table Show, which performs in restaurants, cafes, and bars around the city.
 Jesi holds a BA in Film & Theater from Vassar College and a Masters Degree from the University of Chicago Divinity School where she studied the role of narrative in world religious traditions.
 Her multicultural perspective and passion for illuminating untold stories are rooted in her origins as a Puerto Rican-Jew raised in a Socialist Housing Cooperative in The Bronx.

 Connect With Us